 Ensuring compliance with emergency lighting standards involves correct installation and ongoing maintenance:

-Installation Requirements: Emergency lighting must be installed in escape routes, stairwells, and areas like corridors, exit doors, and high-risk zones.
+- Installation Requirements: Emergency lighting must be installed in escape routes, stairwells, and areas like corridors, exit doors, and high-risk zones, including high risk task areas where high risk task lighting is used as a separate type.
+High risk task lighting has a faster response time than standard emergency lighting.
 Regulations such as BS5266-1 and the Fire Safety Order 2005 outline specific requirements.

 FAQs About Emergency Lighting